pavelkondratyukrepo/WindowsAppKiosk/README.md

 ## Prerequisites

-1. A currently [supported version of Windows 11](https://learn.microsoft.com/en-us/windows/release-health/supported-versions-windows-client) with the choice of the following editions based on the `WindowsAppShell` parameter.
+1. A currently [supported version of Windows](https://learn.microsoft.com/en-us/windows/release-health/supported-versions-windows-client) with the choice of the following editions and versions based on the `WindowsAppShell` parameter.

    1. When the `WindowsAppShell` parameter is specified, then the following editions are supported [^1]:
-      - Education
+      - Windows 11 Education
-      - Enterprise
+      - Windows 11 Enterprise
-      - Enterprise LTSC
+      - Windows 10/11 Enterprise LTSC
-      - IoT Enterprise
+      - Windows 10/11 IoT Enterprise
-      - IoT Enterprise LTSC
+      - Windows 10/11 IoT Enterprise LTSC

-   2. When the `WindowsAppShell` parameter is not specified, then the following editions are supported [^2]:
+   2. When the `WindowsAppShell` parameter is <u>not</u> specified, then the following editions of <b>Windows 11</b> are supported [^2]:
       - Education
       - Enterprise
       - Enterprise LTSC